NVIDIA/nim-anywhere/README.md

 ## Populating the Knowledge Base

-To get started developing demos, a sample dataset ir provided along with a Jupyter Notebook showing how data is ingested into a Vector Databse.
+To get started developing demos, a sample dataset is provided along with a Jupyter Notebook showing how data is ingested into a Vector Database.

-1. To import PDF documentation into the vector databse, open Jupyter using the app launcher in AI Workbench.
+1. To import PDF documentation into the vector Database, open Jupyter using the app launcher in AI Workbench.

 2. Use the Jupyter Notebook at `code/upload-pdfs.ipynb` to ingest the